GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

 ### Environment variables
 Some tests require specific environment variables to run.
 PHPUnit will skip the tests if these environment variables are not found.
 Run `phpunit -v` for a message detailing which environment variables are missing.
-Then you can set those environent variables to run against any sample project as follows:
+Then you can set those environment variables to run against any sample project as follows:

 ```